WebOsu-2/webosu-2.github.io/CONTRIBUTING.md

 Is this your first time contributing to an open-sourced project?
 No problem, we all had a first time.
 You can learn here: https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github

 ## How to contribute:
-First, create a fork of the code.
+First, create a fork of our code.
 Then make as many changes as you'd like to it.
-Afterwards, test your code to make sure it functions correctly (I prefer using the Live Server VSCode extension for that!).
-Once you're all done, you submit a pull request to our dev branch! (please make sure the name of your PR follows a the naming convetion here: https://www.conventionalcommits.org/en/v1.0.0/.
+Afterwards, test your code to make sure it functions correctly.
+Once you're all done, you submit a pull request to our master branch! (please make sure the name of your PR follows a the naming convention [here](https://www.conventionalcommits.org/en/v1.0.0/)).
 And that's it!
 As simple as simple could be.

 ## How do I get a pull request accepted?
 I, MostLime, will review pull requests shortly after they have been submitted.
 I may provide feedback that I expect you to implement, the pull request may be accepted once changes have been made.

 ## What to discuss things in more detail?
-I frequent Discord all the time, and yes, I do accept random friend requests.
+I frequent Discord all the time.
 Feel free to message me there: mostlime12195 is my username.
+You can also email me through mostlime@outlook.com.